 You can open a traditional savings account at your bank.
 Or you can open Wealthsimple Save account which is kind of like a chequing and savings account combined.
 Using a Wealthsimple Save account means you'll probably end up earning much more interest compared to your regular run of the mill savings account and you can also spend from the account.

 That all sounds kind of… boring, right?
 And, you know what, it is kind of boring.
-But in personal finance, the boring stuff allows you to do exciting stuff like achieving financial freedom and not having to work any more as Michael Tempelmeyer, Portfolio Manager at Wealthsimple explains.
+But in personal finance, the boring stuff allows you to do exciting stuff like achieving financial freedom and not having to work any more as Michael Tempelmeyer, advisor at Wealthsimple explains.